bazelbuild/rules_python/README.md

 This repository is the home of the core Python rules -- `py_library`, `py_binary`, `py_test`, and related symbols that provide the basis for Python support in Bazel.
-It also contains packaging rules for integrating with PyPI (`pip`).
-Documentation lives in the [`docs/`](https://github.com/bazelbuild/rules_python/tree/main/docs) directory and in the
+It also contains package installation rules for integrating with PyPI and other package indices.
+Documentation lives in the
+[`docs/`](https://github.com/bazelbuild/rules_python/tree/main/docs)
+directory and in the
 [Bazel Build Encyclopedia](https://docs.bazel.build/versions/master/be/python.html).